msinha251/Udacity_MLDevops_C3_Project/model_card.md

 ## Training Data
 The data was collected from the 1994 Census database by Ronny Kohavi and Barry Becker (Data Mining and Visualization, Silicon Graphics).
-Training data is used from <a href='https://github.com/udacity/nd0821-c3-starter-code/blob/master/starter/data/census.csv'> here </a>
+Training data is used from <a href='https://github.com/udacity/nd0821-c3-starter-code/blob/master/starter/data/census.csv'> here </a> <br>
-Sample data:
+Sample observation:
 ```
 {
     'workclass': 'state_gov',